-Holdsworth is earning a bachelor’s degree in environmental design in architecture with a minor in landscape architecture, and he says that a trip organized by the Park Scholarship program to learn about mass incarceration helped him see his studies in a new light.
+Holdsworth is earning a bachelor’s degree in environmental design in architecture with a minor in landscape architecture, and he says that a trip organized by the Park Scholarships program to learn about mass incarceration helped him see his studies in a new light.

 Now, he’s focused on finding ways he can use design to address systemic issues and serve the general public.

 “I want to design impactful spaces of hope,” he said.

 Holdsworth will stay at NC State for another year to earn an accredited professional bachelor of architecture degree.
 He hopes to find a workplace that engages in socially responsible architecture and potentially return to school to focus on emerging issues such as the refugee crisis.

 - 2018: The study rooms on the second floor of D.H.
 Hill

 - 2021: On the floor of my living room with my housemates

 She helped deliver piglets in a lab.
 She participated in everything from women’s choir to hip-hop dance.
 She’s even spending a magical semester interning at Disney World in Orlando, Florida.
 It’s safe to say Alex Tobey is making the most of her college experience.

 The animal science major is driven by a love of critters — and a desire to create a positive impact in the world.